maldojr88/MaldoMessageQueue/NETTY.md

 Architecture
 ------
 Main architecture is composed of the following abstractions:
-- Channel - Socket
+- Channel - Socket.
+Basic I/O operations:
+  - bind()
+  - connect()
+  - read()
+  - write()
 - EventLoop - Control flow, multithreading, concurrency
 - ChannelFuture - Asynchronous notifications

 ### Channel
 Provides an API on top of native Java Socket class to simplify.
-A channel registers with an EventLoop for it's entire lifetime.
+A channel registers with an EventLoop for its entire lifetime.
-Channel LifeCytle:
+Channel LifeCycle:
 - ChannelRegistered
 - ChannelActive
 - ChannelInactive